 Another great summary can be found in the excellent article The Best Investment Advice You’ll Never Get at San Francisco Online.

-But what about stock market downturns?
 Obviously, putting all your money into a stock index fund puts you completely at the whim of the stock market – and as many people discovered in 2008, that’s not a good thing at all.

 Whenever I think of the downturn of 2008, I think of my mother- and father-in-law.
 Their retirement plans hit such a serious roadblock that they went from hinting vaguely at retirement (and the requisite travel and spending time with grandchildren that would come with it) to joking about working until they fall down dead on the job.